Do you think you may have bacterial vaginosis?

 How long does bacterial vaginosis last?

 Most bacterial vaginosis treatments last for 7 days, and the infection should clear up within this time.
 However, it is common for bacterial vaginosis to come back, usually within three months of treatment.
-If this happens, you will need to contact your doctor.

 How to test for bacterial vaginosis?